 Given the delays in reaching the peak and insufficient levels of reductions, it seems that CCUS (Carbon Capture Utilization and Sequestration) will become a crucial technology, both in reducing emissions from power generation and industrial processes, as well as reducing the CO2 already in the atmosphere.
 The direct-air capturing is energy intense and expensive, but the more CO2 accumulates in the atmosphere, the more direct air capturing will be needed.

-Given the urgency, decarbonization may need to have priority over sustainability.
+Given the urgency, decarbonization should have priority over sustainability.
 For example, many argue (fission) nuclear power is not sustainable, but it is zero carbon emissions!

 For a similar reason, perfection, i e zero emissions, should not stop other ways to reduce emissions.
 A priority should be to reduce electric generation by coal.
 Just replacing a coal plant with a combined cycle gas turbine (CCGT) cuts CO2 emissions almost in half.
 CCGT with CCUS could achieve reductions in the 80-90% range.
 It is not zero but is significant.

 Arguments have been made that the only way to achieve the 1.5°C goal is by the visible hand of government through mandates, incentives, and penalties.
 It may be so, but it would be a mistake not to put a meaningful value on carbon and allow the invisible hand of markets to stimulate innovation and accelerate change.
 The time to 2100 in terms of climate is short, but In terms of technical innovation it is a long time.